FancyGrid/awesome-grid/README.md

 ## Libraries
 * [ag-grid](http://ag-grid.com/) - Serious data grid solution for Enterprise.
 It supports major javascript frameworks:
-Angular 1, Angular2, Aurelia, VueJs, Web Components.
+Angular 1, Angular2, Aurelia, React, VueJs, Web Components.
 It has both free and commercial licences.
 Free is limited on features.
 * [FancyGrid](http://www.fancygrid.com/) - JavaScript grid library with charts integration and server communication.
 AngularJS directive and jQuery plugin.
 There is a big form module.